-After working intensively with the development team, marketing, and the community members, we launched docs.symbolplatform.com, the developer portal containing all the necessary information to start integrating blockchain technology into your project.
+For two years, I've worked with the development team, marketing, and the community members to launch and maintain docs.symbolplatform.com - the developer portal containing all the necessary information to start integrating blockchain technology into your next project.

-At the start of the project, we collected all the available docs from the forums and blog posts.
-Then, these contents were divided into four categories following Divio's documentation system: tutorials, how-to guides, explanations, and references.
+Before even start thinking of creating a developer portal, we collected all the available docs from the forums and blog posts.
+Then, we classified them into four categories following the Diátaxis framework: tutorials, how-to guides, explanations, and references.

 Tutorials are lessons that take the reader by the hand through a series of steps to complete a project.
-All tutorials in the Symbol Documentation are focused on architecting solutions by combining a set of features.
-Every lesson starts preseting a short use case, and the list of materials necessary the reader should complete before moving to the hands-on.
+All tutorials we write for the Symbol Documentation focus on architecting solutions by combining a set of features.
+Every lesson starts presenting a short use case and the list of materials necessary the reader should complete before moving to the hands-on.

 How-to guides are like recipes that take the reader through the steps required to complete a task.
-In the blockchain world, this means issuing a transaction, creating an account, or deploying a custom network.
+In blockchain's context, this could mean issuing a transaction, creating an account, or deploying a custom network.